shubhomoydas/ad_examples/README.md

 -------------------------------------------
 As we saw above, AAD helped infer the true relevance of subspaces and the most relevant subspaces were then employed as candidates for compact descriptions.
 This approach can be applied with other rule-mining algorithms such as (Wang, Rudin, et al. 2016) as well.
 (Wang, Rudin, et al. 2016) is a supervised algorithm that is first initialized with a [modestly] large set of classification rules.
 It then infers a much smaller subset of interpretable rules from the initial set of rules using a Bayesian framework.
 We will refer to these rules as **Bayesian Rulesets** (in contrast with our *Compact Descriptions*).
 The following command generates the plots below and illustrates both *Compact Descriptions* and *Bayesian Rulesets*.
 Here, we first run AAD with a budget of 30 and retrieve the top subspaces which cover all *discovered* anomalies.
 These subspaces (top left plot) are used as candidates for both *Compact Descriptions* (top right plot) as well as *Bayesian Rulesets* (bottom left plot).
 The discovered rules which imply **Anomaly** are shown in the bottom right plot.
 Since *Bayesian Rulesets* is supervised, we take the set of queried instances, and another set of randomly sampled unlabeled instances (having same size as queried) as the training set.
 The sampled unlabeled instances selected for training are assumed to be **nominal**.

-    pythonw -m aad.test_rulesets
+    pythonw -m ad_examples.aad.test_rulesets

 ![Bayesian Rulesets](figures/aad/rulesets.png)

 A comparison of **interpretable** rules found by *Compact Descriptions (CD)* and *Bayesian Rulesets (BR)* is shown below for the *toy2* dataset.
 Interpretability implies that the rules will be simple-enough for an analyst to understand.
 Such rules generally have shorter lengths (fewer predicates).
 The application of compact descriptions in the case of diversity only involved a set-covering problem without any regard to interpretability.
-Now, we modify the ILP (integer linear programming) objective in the following manner (see [CompactDescriber.describe()](python/aad/forest_description.py)):
+Now, we modify the ILP (integer linear programming) objective in the following manner (see [CompactDescriber.describe()](ad_examples/aad/forest_description.py)):

   1. We add a **complexity** penalty to each region.
 A region is defined by its feature ranges, i.e., the max and min values of each feature within the region.
 A feature range that does not have either a minimum or a maximum value (i.e., they are `-inf` or `inf`) makes the corresponding region definition simpler because it implies that fewer predicates will be required to define the region.
 Our complexity definition encourages selection of regions which have fewer feature range values in their definition.
   2. We set a minimum precision threshold (defaults to 0.4) for the rules selected.
 This removes noisy rules.